 Your Guide to Smart TV Streaming Protocols, DRM & more!

-While TV manufacturers make it easy for consumers to select a Smart TV (with helpful guides regarding screen size, for example), do they make it simple for technology providers to create apps for consumers to enjoy from their new home entertainment system?
+While TV manufacturers make it easy for consumers to select a Smart TV (with helpful guides regarding screen size, for example), they do not always make it simple for technology providers to build and maintain streaming apps across all devices.
 What goes on behind the scenes – are there clear standards when it comes to streaming formats, encryption and features such as subtitles?

 Battle of the Giants